Pai Gow Poker

-Pai Gow Poker is a very popular variation on the Chinese game of Pai Gow, which is played with tiles or dominoes.
-In pai gow poker, each player is dealt seven cards, from which they must make two poker hands.
-If the player’s hands both beat the dealer’s hands, they win their bet at even money, minus a 5% commission.
+In Pai Gow poker each player is dealt seven cards, from which they must make two poker hands.
+If the player’s hands both beat the dealer’s hands they win their bet at even money, minus a 5 per cent commission.

 If the dealer wins both hands, the player loses his bet.
 If each side wins one of the two hands, the bet results in a push.
-Because of the large number of ties, pai gow poker is a game in which your money is likely to last for a very long time, making it a great, slow-paced alternative to most casino table games!
+Because of the large number of ties, Pai Gow poker is a game in which your money is likely to last for a very long time.

-How to Play
+How to Play Pai Gow Poker

-Each player must arrange their cards into two hands: a five-card hand, which uses regular poker rankings, and a two-card hand, in which the best possible hand is a pair of aces.
+Each player must arrange their cards into two hands.
+There is a five-card hand, which uses regular poker rankings, and a two-card hand, in which the best possible hand is a pair of aces.

 After all players have arranged their hands, the dealer does the same.
-The dealer’s hand is always arranged based on the “house way,” a method that varies slightly from casino to casino.
-The house way is not the exact optimal method for splitting hands, but it comes very close.
+The dealer’s hand is always arranged based on the ‘house way’, a method that varies slightly from casino to casino.
+The ‘house way’ is not the exact optimal method for splitting hands, but it comes very close.

-If the player beats the dealer on both hands, he wins even money on his bet; the house does, however, collect a 5% commission.
+If the player beats the dealer on both hands, he wins even money on his bet.
+However, the house does collect a 5 per cent commission.
 If the player wins either hand, the bet is a push.
 If the player loses both hands, he loses his bet.

-At many pai gow poker games (particularly in live games), the player will have the opportunity to bank occasionally, playing the role of the casino.
-In order to do this, the player must have enough money available to pay off all winning bets.
+At many Pai Gow Poker games (particularly in live games) the player will have the opportunity to bank occasionally, playing the role of the casino.
+In order to do this the player must have enough money available to pay off all winning bets.

-Pai Gow Poker Tips
+Pai Gow Poker Tips and Strategy

-If your casino will allow you to do so, try paying the commission “up front.”
+If your casino will allow you to do so, try paying the commission up front.
 In other words, see if they will let you pay $21 to win $20, rather than $20 to win $19.
 This cuts into the house edge slightly.

-- Learning the entire house way can be a time consuming process, or require a long chart with you at the table.
-Many online pai gow poker games give you a much simpler option!
-Don’t be afraid to take advantage of the “house way” button in many online casinos; it may very well save you both time and money in the long run.
+Learning the entire house way can be a time consuming process, or require a long chart with you at the table.
+Many online Pai Gow poker games give you a much simpler option!
+Don’t be afraid to take advantage of the ‘house way’ button in many online casinos – it may very well save you both time and money in the long run.